hwarden162/HughWardenWebsite/content/home/experience.md

     location: Southampton
     date_start: '2016-09-01'
     date_end: '2021-08-31'
-    description: Studied for an MMath Master of Mathematics, focusing on machine learning and more specifically its uses in analysing biological systems.
+    description: Graduated with first class honours.
+Focusing on the statistical and computattional tracks before specialising in machine learning, data science and hypergraph theory, specifically their applications in the analysis of biological systems.

 design:
   columns: '2'